Things to know before you switch

 If you are thinking about

 - A minimum of six baby bottles.
-Most babies feed around six times a day, so if you're planning to bottlefeed, this will ensure you always have enough bottles to hand.
+Most babies feed around eight up to twelve times a day1,2, so if you're planning to bottle-feed, this will ensure you always have enough bottles to hand.

 - At least six teats